Pluteus cervinus Fawn Pluteus Shipley Country Park,

 lighter in colour than cap.
 Solitary in grass near mixed trees.

-Lepiota cristata Stinking Parasol (possibly) Attenborough
+Lepiota cristata Stinking Parasol, Attenborough

 Nature Reserve, Nottinghamshire (August 2008)